exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 (0.8*log10(log10(gf))>log10(log10(sf))))
 ```

-This lets the normal equation work when you supremacy or graduate up to 80% of
+This lets the normal expression work when you supremacy or graduate up to 80% of
 \\(log10(log10(lifetime\\) \\(ft\\) \\(or\\) \\(graduation\\) \\(ft\\))) allowing you to
 recover faster than normal.
 The \\(timer(abs(d(log10(phi + 1))) < 50) > 15))\\) part
-of the equation above, does not allow the normal equation to prestige for 15 sec after
+of the expression above, does not allow the normal expression to prestige for 15 sec after
 a graduation or prestige, because phi can, and will, grow more than e5 in 1 tick.
 So,
-we allow the normal equation to work like normal while recovering.
+we allow the normal expression to work like normal while recovering.

 ###### Reference [Cumulative Maximum Smooth()](https://exponential-idle-guides.netlify.app/guides/ex-basics/#method-3-cumulative-maximum)
 ###### Note: If you don't know what R9 is, you will find out later in the game.